Emerging Frontiers

 • External grant writers and grant reviewers are allowable expenses.

-• Principal Investigator (PI) salary for faculty on 10-month appointments is an allowable request up to one month of summer support with a cap of $10,000.
+• Principal Investigator (PI) salary for faculty on 10-month appointments only is an allowable request up to one month of summer support with a cap of $10,000.
+The PI may also split the $10,000 summer support among other 10-month appointment Co-PIs.
+Salary for investigators on 12-month appointments is not allowed.
 The PI may also split the $10,000 summer support among Co-PIs.

 • Travel expenses are allowed to bring in consultants and outside expertise.